Skip to content

 LLCs are popular among small business owners because they offer some of the same protections as corporations, but with less paperwork and fewer restrictions.

 An LLC is a business entity created by state statute.
 LLCs are governed by an operating agreement, which is a contract between the LLC's members that outlines how the LLC will be run.
+A sole proprietorship makes no distinction between an owner and the business, meaning that the owners are 100% responsible for any disputes or fines.

 If you're doing business as a sole proprietor, your personal assets–such as your home and your savings account–could be at risk if your business is sued.
 However, if you form an LLC, your personal assets will be protected from creditors.